MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Item.md

 It does not get the contents of the item at the location unless you use a wildcard character (*) to request all the contents of the item.

 This cmdlet is used by Windows PowerShell providers to navigate through different types of data stores.
+In the FileSystem provider, `Get-Item` gets files and folders.

 ## EXAMPLES